Genetic Information Nondiscrimination Act: Limitations and calls for extension

 Some legal scholars have called for the addition of a "disparate impact" theory of action to strengthen GINA as a law.

 2017 proposal to reduce protection

 On 8 March 2017 during the 115th Congress (2017-2018), HR 1313 - Preserving Employee Wellness Programs Act - was introduced by Committee on Education and the Workforce Chairwoman Virginia Foxx and cosponsored by Subcommittee on Health, Employment, Labor, and Pensions Chairman Tim Walberg, Elise Stefanik, Paul Mitchell, Luke Messer and Tom Garrett.
 Employers would have been able to demand workers' genetic test results if the bill were to have been enacted.
-The bill was not enacted, although it was Committed to the Committee of the Whole House on the State of the Union and ordered to be printed on 11 December 2017.
+The bill was reported out of committee to the full House for debate, but it was not passed before the congressional term ended.